Admin-Yukiko/POL-Configurator/README.md

 Please note that this program uses some third party extensions whose licenses may NOT be compatible with the GPL 3.0 license.
-Please review the synapse 4 and Legacy MULConverter 4 license for compatibility
+Please review the Legacy MULConverter 4 license for compatibility

 Disclaimer
 The program binary and its source code are provided free of charge.
 You may